 Vegan Frosted Animal Crackers (Bunny Cookies)

-These vegan Easter cookies are a bunny-shaped version of those pink and white Mother’s circus animal cookies with sprinkles from your childhood.
-These iced animal crackers are fun to make and can be for any occasion.
+These vegan Easter cookies are a bunny-shaped homage to the nostalgic pink and white Mother’s circus animal cookies with sprinkles from your childhood.
+Fun to make and perfect for any occasion, these iced animal crackers are both delicious and cruelty-free.

 This recipe makes ~80 vegan circus animal cookies.
-You can also freeze half the dough and only make 40 cookies.
+If you’re short on time, you can freeze half the dough and only make 40 cookies now.

 Table of Contents